awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 ### Reasons for a failed delete<a name="troubleshoot-delete-fleet"></a>

 If an EC2 Fleet fails to delete, `UnsuccessfulFleetDeletions` returns the ID of the EC2 Fleet, an error code, and an error message\.
-The error codes include `fleetIdDoesNotExist`, `fleetIdMalformed`, `fleetNotInDeletableState`, and `unexpectedError`\.
+The error codes are `fleetIdDoesNotExist`, `fleetIdMalformed`, `fleetNotInDeletableState`, and `unexpectedError`\.